Koodous/docs.koodous.com/docs/yara/androguard.md

 # Certificate
 In our website, one of the details of each APK is the "Developer".
 If you are a malware analyst, you must know that this field is not easy to know, so we use the APK' certificate to extract it.
-If you encounter a serie of APKs with the same Developer, you can create a Yara rule to know more of them.
+If you encounter a series of APKs with the same Developer, you can create a Yara rule to know more of them.

 ### SHA1
 Each certificate has an SHA1 as a part of its signature, and you can match with it!
 Some malware developers use the same certificate for many samples, and with this condition you can detect them: